 - Slowly lower your leg.
 Make sure your knee does not touch the floor before lifting it back up.
 Repeat on opposite side.

 We recommend you read: 7 effective exercises to get rid of folds on your back and side

 5- Glute bridges

-Glute bridges are the perfect exercise for shaping the butt because they target the three muscles that make up the butt: gluteus maximus, gluteus maximus, gluteus medius and gluteus minimus.
-They also help stretch the hamstrings and relieve tension.
+Glute bridges are the perfect butt sculpting exercise because they target the three muscles that make up the butt: the gluteus maximus, gluteus maximus, gluteus medius, and gluteus minimus.
+They also help stretch the hamstrings and release tension.
 The key to this exercise is to reach full extension while keeping your shoulders on the floor.

-- Lie on your back with your knees bent and feet flat on the floor a few inches from your butt.
+- Lie on your back with your knees bent and your feet flat on the floor a few inches from your bottom.

-- With your arms at your sides or raised in front of you (palms together), press up into a bridge, lifting your hips up and off the floor.
-Keep shoulders firm, hips square and body in a straight line from neck to knees.
+- With arms at your sides or raised in front of you (palms together), press up into a bridge position, lifting your hips up and off the floor.
+Keep your shoulders firm, your hips square, and your body in a straight line from neck to knees.

-- Hold the bridge for two breaths before bringing your hips back down to the floor.
+- Hold the bridge for two breaths before bringing the hips back down to the floor.